21+ Easy Keto Lunches for Work (Keto Diet Lunch Ideas and Prep Tips)

-You will have to try both versions for yourself to decide which you like better.
-Please share your experiences with us below.
+You will have to try both versions to decide which you like better.
+Let us know which one you prefer in the comments below.

-I love this sandwich, because I sometimes get a little tired of cauliflower and zucchini is a nice alternative.
+I love this sandwich because I sometimes get a little tired of cauliflower, and zucchini is an excellent alternative.

 These two recipes and photos are from Mike at TheIronYou.com.

-This recipe works well with the romaine or iceberg lettuce, but you can also use a "harder" lettuce, if you find that it transports better that way.
+This works well with romaine or iceberg lettuce, but you can also use "harder" lettuce if you find that it transports better that way.

 Check out the recipe and source for the photo here at CookingClassy.com.

-I added this recipe, because I love burgers and Nicole doesn't only give us a recipe for a beef burger, but suggests lots of variation giving us one recipe with many options.
+I added this recipe because I love burgers, and Nicole doesn't only give us a recipe for a beef burger but suggests lots of variations giving us one recipe with many options.

 Make the patties the night before or make a batch over the weekend and then just assemble them the morning before work.

-You can find this lettuce wrapped hamburger recipe and lots more healthy and delicious recipes at FoodIMakeMySoldier.com.
+You can find this lettuce-wrapped hamburger recipe and lots more healthy and delicious keto diet lunch recipes for work at FoodIMakeMySoldier.com.

-When we think keto - bacon, egg, cheese and tomato comes to mind.
+When we think keto - bacon, egg, cheese, and tomato come to mind.

 I also enjoy tuna fillings, like the salad recipe shared above.
 Another great filling is egg and mayonnaise.

-Any left overs can be used as sandwich fillers.
-The ideas for what to fill your sandwich with is really endless.
-Now that we have our fillings covered, let's have a look at some low carb bread that we can make to go with our delicious fillings...
+Now that we have our fillings covered let's look at some low-carb bread that we can make to go with our delicious fillings!

 We have looked at cauliflower and zucchini bread and wraps.
-So let's now have a look at a few easy bread recipes...
+So, let's now look at a few easy bread recipes...

 2 Minute Microwave Keto Bread

-If you miss bread or want to make bread in minutes, then you have to try this recipe by Headbanger's Kitchen.
-Watch the video and then try the recipe below...
+If you miss bread or want to make bread in minutes, then you must try this recipe by Headbanger's Kitchen.

-I love this recipe, partly because it is so very fast to make, but it is also delicious.
+I love this recipe, partly because it is so fast to make and it is delicious.